A letter from your nurse:

 Dear Spartan Families,

+Welcome to the 2020-2021 school year.
 My name is Riana Damjanovich and I serve as the District Nurse for Nashwauk-Keewatin Schools.
-Many of the students call me “Nurse D.” I know that our communities are starting to feel the impact of COVID-19 and the changes that are happening around us.
-This is a stressful and ever-changing time for many.
+Many of the students call me “Nurse D.” I know that our communities are feeling the impact of COVID-19 and the changes that are happening around us.
+This is a stressful and ever-changing time for all of us.

 If you have questions about available resources or coordination of healthcare services, please email me at firstname.lastname@example.org or call me at (218) 885-1280 ext: 51154.